MSchmidtCrans/Aanwezigheidsbord---korte-opdracht---1-mei-2019/README.md

 4. Setup initial content with practice data -DONE-

-5. Use CSS and jQuery to create basic functionality according to wireframe
+5. Use CSS and jQuery to create basic functionality according to wireframe -DONE-

-6. When complete: use CSS to setup styling on the entire page
+6. When complete: use CSS to setup styling on the entire page -DONE-

 7. Clean up HTML, CSS and jQuery for readability

 8. Publish finished page to coaches